thdwyer/ytdlm.sh/README.md

+This is best viewed using the [Raw] button near the top of this panel.
+It allows the original formatting to be preserved.

 This was written for Linux Mint 21.x and 22  It should work in most distros as long as you can install yt-dlp.